Robertpm0/Dalle-2-NFT-Minter/README.md

 step5:: enter bearer key, enter your desired prompt, enter desired ETH address for NFT minting

-step6:: click the mint button under any  image you would like to mint into an ERC-271
+step6:: click the button and generate art!

+step6:: for any image you would like to mint into an ERC-271 press the button underneath the corresponding image